Let's talk about embodied carbon

 Sustainably sourced timber captures CO2.
 Structural components typically have a large mass and long lifespan, effectively storing large amounts of CO2 for a century.

-Today, or 50 years down the line?
-Keep an eye on the time-component, when you assess emissions.
 The next 30 years are critical on the roadmap towards the 2050 Paris Agreement goals.
-The use of high-carbon building materials today has a long-lasting effect that can not be undone.
+The use of high-carbon building materials today has a long-lasting effect that cannot be undone.

 When are emissions made?

-The setting of a building matters.
-Inner-city projects can make use of the existing technical infrastructure, means of transport and shared facilities.
+Inner-city projects can make use of the existing technical infrastructure, public transport and shared facilities.
 Newly connecting a project in a rural setting might hold hidden environmental costs.

 Where should we build?